Text and Data Mining

 Before starting TDM activity, please contact Taylor and Francis at support@tandfonline.com, with your ASU affiliation and a brief overview of your planned project.
 This is to ensure that they can provide any needed access and support.

 To support platform stability and user security, Wiley asks that users only access content for TDM purposes using an approved API service.
-To receive an API key, use must agree to Wiley's TDM license.
+To receive an API key, researchers must agree to Wiley's TDM license.
 More information and a link to the TDM license can be found in Wiley's Text and Data Mining Policy.

 Text and Data Mining is permitted; however, World Scientific Publishing does not provide a specific API nor do they make datasets available.
 Bot prevention technology is in place and access to the platform will automatically be cut off following 200 downloads in a short time.